Skip to main content

 “I must have kept it inside,” Hansa spoke up.

-Sau was about to leave for the thaali when she froze and all eyes were at the doorway as Ajabde stepped out in a royal blue and off-white saree, puja thali in hand, her long hair made into a side braid.
+Sau was about to leave for the thaali when she froze, and all eyes were on the doorway as Ajabde stepped out in a royal blue and off-white saree, puja thali in hand, her long hair made into a side braid.

 After the aarti, they were setting up the breakfast table when Jalal and Rukaiya arrived for breakfast.